Kimbal Musk: Business career

-Musk's first entrepreneurship venture was a residential painting business with College Pro Painters in 1994, the same year he and his elder brother, Elon started their second company, Zip2.
+Musk's first venture was a residential painting business with College Pro Painters in 1994, the same year he and his elder brother, Elon, started their second company, Zip2.
 Zip2 was an online city guide that provided content for the new online versions of The New York Times and the Chicago Tribune newspapers.
 The company was sold in 1999 to Compaq for $307 million.

 After selling Zip2, Musk invested in several young software and technology companies.
 Musk was an early investor in his brother's venture X.com, an online financial services and email payments company.
-X.com merged with PayPal, which in October 2002 was acquired by eBay for $1.5 billion in stock.
+X.com merged with competitor Confinity to form PayPal, which in October 2002 was acquired by eBay for $1.5 billion in stock.

 While Elon stayed in California, Kimbal moved to New York and enrolled into the French Culinary Institute in New York City.
 In April 2004, Musk opened The Kitchen, a community bistro in Boulder, Colorado with Jen Lewin and Hugo Matheson.
-The Kitchen has been named one of "America's Top Restaurants" according to Food & Wine, Zagat’s, Gourmet, OpenTable, and the James Beard Foundation.
 In addition to its flagship restaurant in Boulder, The Kitchen has locations in downtown Denver and Chicago.

 From 2006 to 2011, Musk served as the CEO of OneRiot, an advertising network.
 In September 2011, Walmart-Labs acquired OneRiot for an undisclosed purchase price.

 In 2011, Next Door American Eatery opened in downtown Boulder as a fast casual American eatery.
 Next Door American Eatery is a growing restaurant concept with ten locations as of 2019.

 After seven years of supporting the Growe Foundation to plant school gardens in the Boulder community, in 2011 Musk and Matheson established Big Green (originally named The Kitchen Community), a 501c3 nonprofit to help connect kids to real food by creating dynamic Learning Garden classrooms in schools across America.
 Learning Gardens teach children an understanding of food, healthy eating, lifestyle choices and environment through lesson plans and activities that tie into existing school curriculum, such as math, science, and literacy.

 Each of The Kitchen restaurants donates a percentage of sales to help plant Learning Gardens in its local community.
-In 2012, Big Green built 26 gardens in Colorado, 16 in Chicago, and 12 more around the USA.
+In 2012, Big Green built 26 gardens in Colorado, 16 in Chicago, and 12 more around the United States.